 Challenge yourself on this inspiring experiential gap year semester journeying through the astounding cultural and environmental diversity, ancient ruins, and spectacular land and seascapes of Mexico, Belize, Guatemala, Nicaragua and Costa Rica.
 This program combines immersive Spanish language study, hands-on service learning and permaculture projects, and challenging expedition elements - diving, trekking, surfing.

 Gain insight into the lives of indigenous Andean and Amazon communities.
 Immerse yourself in Spanish.
 Participate in community-initiated service learning volunteer projects.
 Be astounded by Machu Picchu, beautiful Lake Titicaca and the incredible wildlife in the Galapagos Islands.
-Trek, raft, cycle and snorkel through diverse environments.
+Trek, raft snd snorkel through diverse environments.